pachyderm/docs-content/latest/how-tos/debugging-operations/_index.md

 ---
 # metadata #
 title:  Debugging Operations
-description: Learn how to troubleshoot pipelines using pachctl to explore logged user events.
+description: Learn how to troubleshoot pipelines using PachCTL to explore logged user events.
 date:
 # taxonomy #
 tags: